-The Mapleleaf Viburnum, Viburnum Acerifolium is a Multi-season Plant Known For Its Statuesque Appearance
+Mapleleaf Viburnum, Viburnum Acerifolium, is a Multi-season Plant Known For Its Statuesque Appearance

-The maple leaf viburnum, formally known as the Viburnum acerifolium, is a common plant from the hillsides, forests, and ravines of eastern North America.
-As a prolific plant that serves as food for the wildlife, its cultivated cousins are multi-season ornamentals that display seasonal color changes over the year.
-As hardy additions to the landscape that also work perfectly in planned native gardens, the maple leaf viburnum is one of the few plants that offer statuesque beauty and constant seasonal interest.
-More than that, the maple leaf viburnum is easy to establish through seed or their abundance of rhizomatous suckers; in fact, mature plants form thickets of colonized young rhizomes.
+Maple leaf viburnum, formally known as the Viburnum acerifolium, is a common plant from eastern North America's hillsides, forests, and ravines.
+As a prolific plant serving food for wildlife, its cultivated cousins are multi-season ornamentals that display seasonal color changes over the year.
+As hardy additions to the landscape work perfectly in planned native gardens, it is one of the few plants offering statuesque beauty and constant seasonal interest.
+More than that, the maple leaf viburnum is quickly established through seed or their abundance of rhizomatous suckers; mature plants form thickets of colonized young rhizomes.

-The Mapleleaf Viburnum, Viburnum Acerifolium is an Attention-Cather With Its Vibrant Foliage
+Mapleleaf Viburnum, Viburnum Acerifolium, is an Attention-Cather With Its Vibrant Foliage

 As mentioned in its name, the tree's leaves resemble a maple tree about two to five inches long.
 These leaves are three-lobed, full green, and adorned with tiny black spots on the undersides, and over time, the green hue of the leaves would transform into a vibrant reddish-purple in autumn rest of the plant is laden with showy pea-sized bluish-black fruits.
 Cymes of tiny white flowers that grow up to three inches across sprout from the plant during the growing season, maple leaf fruits, foliage, and bark draw the attention of songbirds, pheasants, deer, and deer even moose.
 They can reach as tall as six feet or one-point-eight meters, but they are generally smaller than those grown in the wild.